huntrreed/Regex-Tutorial/README.md

 ### Flags
 Though the hex value regex doesn't contain any flags, it's still helpful to understand what flags are in case you come across them.
 As literals, regex expressions must be wrapped in slash characters.
 Occasionally there will be an extra character at the end of the regex after the slash which is known as a flag.
-The flag inficates extra functionality or limits for the specific regex.
+The flag indicates extra functionality or limits for the specific regex.

 Here are the three most specific flags and what they mean